CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 /* Some css in here. */
 ```

-And in our HTML file, we need to reference our stylesheet and we will add a simple div element, with some [cat ipsum](http://www.catipsum.com/) in it.
+In our HTML file, we need to reference our stylesheet and we will add a simple div element, with some [cat ipsum](http://www.catipsum.com/) in it.
+This div will be our guinea pig.

 _index.html_